Hello! I’m Frecelynne and welcome to my pregnancy journey.

-Let’s start this by asking: how can a girl get pregnant – it is when an egg & a sperm cells meet.
+Let’s start this by asking: how can a girl get pregnant – it is when an egg & sperm cells meet.
 Sounds easy right?
 Yes!
-For girls with regular cycles and healthy reproductive system (and their partners have healthy reproductive system too).
-Things are different for girls, who have irregular mensturation like me.
+For girls with regular cycles and a healthy reproductive system (and their partners have a healthy reproductive system too).
+Things are different for girls, who have irregular menstruation like me.

-That time, I had no ways of getting pregnant neither plan on having a child too!
+That time, I had no way of getting pregnant neither plan on having a child!
 The doctor advised me to take hormonal pills with birth control as a side effect.
 I asked for other side effects.
 She mentioned nausea, headaches, weight gain, mood change and more.
-I asked for other option – she gave me another hormonal pill that I have to take for 3-5 consecutive days.
-This is the same pill used by TTC girls.
-And few days after, hello period!
+I asked for another option – she gave me another hormonal pill that I have to take for 3-5 consecutive days.
+This is the same pill used by TTC women.
+And a few days after, hello period!

-I got tired going back and forth to the doctor.
-Afterall, there’s no cure for this.
+I got tired of going back and forth to the doctor.
+After all, there’s no cure for this.
 I can just control my hormones and try hard to balance them.
-I continue living with irregular period.
+I continue living with irregular periods.

 During our first year, we decided not to try and enjoy our married life.
-Afterall, once you have kids you will never have that lone time again.
+After all, once you have kids you will never have that alone time again.

 But it’s a different story when you hit your first wedding anniversary.
-People starts to ask the “When…” question and gives ‘unsoliceted’ advice as if you’re not really trying.
+People start to ask the “When…” question and give ‘unsolicited advice as if you’re not really trying.